 Logistics: Where to Stay?

-I’d recommend checking out Expedia to find a good deal.
-Definitely splurge on a beachfront hotels…there’s nothing quite like walking out of your room into the beautiful blue ocean.
+Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful hotels).
+Other sites I check are Expedia.com and the Hilton (for points).
+If you’re looking to avoid hotels and go the hostel route, I recommend checking out Hostelworld.
+Given a choice, I’d definitely splurge on a beachfront hotels…there’s nothing quite like walking out of your room into the beautiful blue ocean.
 I personally ended up at Radisson, and would 100% stay there again.

 Now off you go!
 Go ahead, book that flight, and frolic in the ocean!
 Let me know your opinions on what to do in Barbados…I’m sure I’ll be back again before I know it.